 Has this been your experience when you shared your illness story or diagnosis with those you care about and need?
 I hear many stories, and the response from loved ones is pretty hit and miss; leaning slightly to the miss.

 I shame-bait myself constantly for being sick.
 I beat myself silly for things that are not my fault.
 There is not a single thing you can blame me for since the day it all started that I have not blamed myself for — twice.
 I have apologized for my genetics!
 As a result of that; I am an emotional basket case.
 I am going to guess that you do that same thing.
 It is like a recipe.
-You begin with some guilt, you add the daily spices until you have a nice pot of shame simmering away on the back burner.
+You begin with some guilt, you add the daily spices of inability to do what you want to do or what your friends and family want to do until you have a nice pot of shame simmering away on the back burner.

 All it takes is a comment.
 A certain glance from that person you love and respect, the one you were hoping would hug you.
 Instead, you got that passive aggressive bullshit comment that turns the heat up on that pot; now baited, the shame starts to bubble.

-How you respond to this, what you do now is all your choice.
+How you respond to this, what you do now is your choice.
 You are going to have to choose shame or acknowledge that this was not your choice.
 If you choose the latter, you build from there.
 I do not consistently make the best choice here.
 There are times when my skills fail, and I find myself feeling guilty.
+Ok, feeling ashamed.